Kygo

-Kyrre Gørvell-Dahll (/no/; born 11 September 1991), known professionally as Kygo (/no/), is a Norwegian record producer.
+Kyrre Gørvell-Dahll (/no/; born 11 September 1991), known professionally as Kygo (/no/), is a Singapore-born Norwegian DJ and record producer.
+He is regarded as one of the key figures that brought tropical house music to the commercial mainstream in the mid 2010s.
 He first received international attention with his December 2013 remix of the track "I See Fire" by Ed Sheeran and his December 2014 single "Firestone" (featuring Conrad Sewell).
 In late 2015, he reached one billion streams on Spotify faster than any other artist, and by June 2016, he had reached two billion streams.

 He also experienced commercial success with the singles "Stole the Show" (2015), "Here for You" (2015), "Stay" (2015), "It Ain't Me" featuring Selena Gomez (2017), remix of "Higher Love" (2019), a remix of "What's Love Got To Do With It" (2020), and two singles from his self-titled album, Kygo (2024), “Whatever" and “For Life”.
 His debut album, Cloud Nine, was released on 13 May 2016.

 Kygo became the first house music producer to perform at an Olympics closing ceremony in August 2016 at the 2016 Rio Olympics.
 In March 2018, Billboard ranked Kygo third on its 2018 ranking of dance musicians titled Billboard Dance 100.
 The same year, he was ranked 32 on DJ Mags top 100 DJs of the world, and in October 2019, he was ranked 42.

 Kygo's stage name is a portmanteau derived from the first two letters of his first and last names (replacing ø with o).
-His stage name Kygo can be pronounced as /no/ for Norwegian speakers and /ˈkaɪɡoʊ/ for English speakers.
+His stage name Kygo is pronounced /no/ in Norwegian, but is frequently mispronounced as /ˈkaɪɡoʊ/ by English speakers.
 Kyrre got the idea for his stage name through a username he received in high school for the learning management system platform itslearning.